laksiyer/ucchAraNam/README.md

-This is  a tool for correct pronunciation of the devanagari alphabet.
+This is  a tool for correct pronunciation of the devanagari alphabet developed by Samskritabharati USA